halja7/kv/README.md

 ## How do we persist this data

-1. Probably initially persist to a file (maybe postgres irl)
+1. Probably initially persist to a file (maybe sqlite irl)
 2. The store shouldn't have to know that it's connected to a disk file